kyr0/vectorstore/README.md

 <h1 align="center">vectorstore</h1>

 > Pure JavaScript implementation of a vector store with similarity search.
 Runs locally, in Node/Bun/Deno and soon even in your browser.
-Supports various embedding models.
+Supports various embedding models, default to `nomic-embed-text-v1`.
 Open-source and free, no-cost.

 <h2 align="center">Features</h2>